norydev/NoryDev.github.io/_posts/2017-10-15-introducing-hitchspots-me.md

 [Hitchwiki](http://hitchwiki.org/en/Main_Page) is the ultimate resource for hitchhikers: there you can find valuable resources about anything hitchhiking related: country and city informations, tips, places to avoid, etc.

 There is also a [map](http://hitchwiki.org/maps/) with crowd sourced, rated hitchhiking spots everywhere in the world.
-It's extremely helpful, for example in order to know where to start a new trip, to tell a driver where to drop you, or to find the closest good spot if you get drop in an unexpected place.
+It's extremely helpful, for example in order to know where to start a new trip, to tell a driver where to drop you, or to find the closest good spot if you get dropped in an unexpected place.

 ![Hitchwiki Spots Map](/img/posts/hitchwiki_map.jpg)

-But there is one problem for me with it: I usually don't have an Internet connection when I'm hitchhiking.
+But there is one problem for me with this map: I usually don't have an Internet connection when I'm hitchhiking.
 Yes, the European Union has [ended roaming charges](http://europa.eu/rapid/press-release_MEMO-17-885_en.htm) but unfortunately, neither my home country Switzerland, nor my residence country Turkey are part of this deal.

-Because of that, I can not access the very helpful Hitchwiki spots whenever I leave Turkey or Switzerland without paying way too much money.
+Because of that, I cannot access the very helpful Hitchwiki spots whenever I leave Turkey or Switzerland without paying way too much money.
 That's a bummer. 😞

 ## MAPS.me is awesome